AnacletoLAB/grape/README.rst

     graph = HomoSapiens()
     graph.components

-The code above will raise the following error, hopefully leading you to find the correct method to do what you intended to do.
+The code above will raise the following error, and will suggest methods with a similar or related name:

 .. code-block:: python